26th of July Movement

-The 26 July Movement (Movimiento 26 de julio; M-26-7) was a Cuban vanguard revolutionary organization and later a political party led by Fidel Castro.
+The 26 July Movement (Movimiento 26 de Julio; M-26-7), initially simply "The Movement" (El Movimiento) was a Cuban vanguard revolutionary organization and later a political party led by Fidel Castro.
 The movement's name commemorates the failed 1953 attack on the Moncada Barracks in Santiago de Cuba, part of an attempt to overthrow the dictator Fulgencio Batista.
 M-26-7 is considered the leading organization of the Cuban Revolution.

 At the end of 1956, Castro established a guerrilla base in the Sierra Maestra.
 This base defeated the troops of Batista on 31 December 1958, setting into motion the Cuban Revolution and installing a government led by Manuel Urrutia Lleó.
 The Movement fought the Batista regime on both rural and urban fronts.
 The movement's main objectives were distribution of land to peasants, nationalization of public services, industrialization, honest elections, and large-scale education reform.

-In July 1961, the 26th of July Movement was one of the parties that integrated into the Integrated Revolutionary Organization (ORI) as well as the Popular Socialist Party (PSP) and the 13 March Revolutionary Directorate.
+In July 1961, the 26th of July Movement was one of the parties that integrated into the Integrated Revolutionary Organizations (ORI) as well as the Popular Socialist Party (PSP) and the 13 March Revolutionary Directorate.
 On 26 March 1962, the party dissolved to form the United Party of the Cuban Socialist Revolution (PURSC), which held a communist ideology.